frenzylabs/ancilla/README.md

   1. Download Image
   2. Mount SD card on your computer and flash the Image to it (using something like etcher)
-      A. If you want to connect to you wifi network immediately and not have to join the access point to put in your credentials
+      A. If you want to connect to you wifi network immediately and not have to join the access point to put in your credentials, go to Connect Wifi Network Manually

   3. Then plug the SD card into your raspberry pi and start it up.
 It will take a few minutes.
   4. If you didnt manually add the wifi credentials then you'll need to connect to the Raspberry Pi access point.